 Texas Medical Board (TMB) License Defense FAQs

-- I received a complaint letter from the Texas Medical Board (TMB).
-What does this mean?
+- What does it mean when I receive a complaint notice from the Texas Medical Board (TMB)?

 - After I receive a complaint letter from the Texas Medical Board, what should I do next?

 - If I just tell the Texas Medical Board what really happened, will they go away?

 - Can the Texas Medical Board really revoke my license?

 - The TMB complaint only lists minor violations that do not seem very serious.
 Will the Texas Medical Board really seek serious penalties for such small violations?